neherlab/treetime/README.md

     --infer_gtr           infer substitution model
     --reroot REROOT       reroot the tree.
 Valid arguments are 'best', 'midpoint', or a node name
-    --resolve_polytomies  resolve polytomies using temporal information
+    --resolve_polytomies  resolve polytomies using temporal information.
     --relax [RELAX [RELAX ...]]
-                          autocorrelated molecular clock with prior strength and coupling of parent and offspring rates
+                          use an autocorrelated molecular clock.
+Prior strength and coupling of parent and offspring rates can be specified e.g. as --relax 1.0 0.5
     --max_iter MAX_ITER   maximal number of iterations the inference cycle is run
     --verbose VERBOSE     verbosity of output 0-6